HMPV Symptoms, Prevention & Treatment

 Omicron mutation.
 How will I know which mutation I’ve got?

 The Omicron mutation was first identified in South Africa.
 Africa and involves a new variant of the Delta.
-It is a mutation that is differentiated in the protein spike from the Delta mutation and makes it theoretically more infectious and contagious than previous COVID-19 mutations.
+It is a mutation that is differentiated from the Delta mutation by its protein spike, which makes it theoretically more infectious and contagious than previous COVID-19 mutations.

 Coronavirus: StartBio answers 30 frequently asked questions about COVID-19